HardisonCo/.github/international/belarus/by-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with by_Health systems in Belarus.
+This document outlines how HMS-SME is integrated with by-health systems in Belarus.